Charters Reports Reviews Shop Text Us (305) 209-5594

 • Only a slight chance of showers

-Small Craft Advisory in effect - Seas 5-7 feet with occasional 9-footers in the Straits tonight, with rough conditions continuing Saturday.
+Small Craft Advisory in effect.
+Seas 5-7 feet with occasional 9-footers in the Straits tonight, and rough conditions continue Saturday.
 Only experienced crews with properly equipped vessels should venture offshore.
 Always file a float plan and monitor VHF weather channels.

 Report compiled from NOAA Marine Forecast FZUS52 KKEY issued 417 AM EDT April 10, 2026.
 Always verify current conditions before heading out.